Meet The Founders

 Dr. Dembrowski was a defenseman in the Canadian Junior Hockey Leagues, and in the U.S. Semi-pro and Junior Hockey Leagues.
 He graduated from Salem State University with B.S. as double major in Biological Sciences & Chemistry, and earned his Doctor of Chiropractic Medicine from the Palmer College of Chiropractic West.

 Dr. Barnes brings a Scientific perspective to the 20Lighter Program.

 Her previous experience includes venture capital, healthcare investment banking, business development consulting, and both basic and clinical research.

 Dr. Barnes was a fellow in the department of pediatric neuro-oncology at the Dana-Farber Cancer Institute and Children’s Hospital Boston.
 She developed novel functional imaging technology, evaluated the angiogenic basis of brain tumors, and tested experimental therapeutics in preclinical models of pediatric and adult brain tumors.

 Dr. Barnes has been a grant recipient of both the Milheim Foundation for Cancer Research and the Midwest Breast Institute at Carle Foundation Hospital.
 She graduated from Worcester Polytechnic Institute with a B.S. in Biotechnology, and earned her Ph.D. in Molecular Neuroscience from the University of Illinois at Urbana-Champaign.

-Examples of Dr. Barnes’ bench work
+Examples of Dr. Barnes’ research

 Dual color fluorescence immunocytochemistry showing a protein in the nucleus (green) of a cultured fibroblast contrasting with the cellular ‘scaffolding’ protein (red) showing the full size and shape of the fibroblast cell.
 Slide prepared and photographed by Dr. Barnes.